MichaelSnowden/pc/README.markdown

 It should look pretty cool...
 ![Hella Sick Website](http://i59.tinypic.com/elqma.png)

-Time to do git stuff
+The git stuff is all really easy

 ```bash
 $ git init